Social Media Policy

 Comment Policy

-Comments containing any of the following inappropriate forms of content shall not be permitted on Library social media sites and are subject to removal and/or restriction by the Committee:
+Comments containing any of the following shall not be permitted on Library social media sites and are subject to removal and/or restriction by the Committee:

-• profane, obscene, violent, sexual, or pornographic content and/or language;
+• obscene(content that lacks serious literary, artistic, political, or scientific value), sexual, or pornographic content and/or language;

-• content that promotes, fosters, or perpetuates discrimination on the basis of race, creed, color, age, religion, gender, or national origin;
+• content that promotes, fosters, or perpetuates discrimination on the basis of race, creed, color, age, religion, gender, or national origin, or other protected class;

 • conduct in violation of any federal, state, or local law;